Last Updated October 19, 2025

 Immediate Steps to Take

-• Contact creditors, landlords, and service providers.
-Many offer hardship programs during shutdowns.
+- Contact creditors, landlords, and service providers.
+Many offer shutdown-related hardship programs or payment deferrals.

 How We Can Help